determined-ai/determined/harness/determined/profiler_design_april_2021.md

 - Optionally end after a specific batch
 - End when the harness exits - do not allow threads to prevent the harness from shutting down
 - Collect no more than 5 minutes worth of data (to protect the DB)
-- Collect System Metrics once per machine
+- Collect System Metrics once per machine (local rank=0)

 ## Acceptable Deficiencies